Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 5RM = 5 Repetition Maximum.

 Meaning, I recommend you use a weight you could lift 5 times, even if say the rep prescription was 3 reps.
+In this instance, I’m telling you to use a little less weight than you could lift for 3 reps, or to leave 2 reps in the tank or ~2RIR.

 A percentage is usually effort in the case of a sprint or athletic movement drill.
 So for instance, 80% could mean, go at 80% of your maximum effort.

 It could also mean a percentage of 1RM.
-If I’m being honest, I stopped using this because unless a trainee is rigorous with testing, they have no idea what 85% of 1RM actually means (it’s the same as saying 5RM by the way).
+If I’m being honest, I stopped using this because unless a trainee is rigorous with testing, they have no idea what 85% of 1RM actually means – it’s the same as saying 5RM by the way.

 RPE is similar to RIR and discussed at length in this article.
 The numbers are just inverted and RPE is a scale of one to ten, so pretty similar to percentage of effort.
+A 9 RPE basically means leave 1-2 reps in the tank.

 This is the basic principle of resistance training that makes the whole process work.

-Assuming good technique, an individual should aim to progressively add (over)load any given resistance training movement over time.
+Assuming good technique, an individual should aim to progressively add (over) load any given resistance training movement over time.

 If/when they can’t do that, they should seek to increase the number of reps for any given set with the same load.